Tewr/BlazorFileReader/README.md

 Here is a [Live demo](https://tewr.github.io/BlazorFileReader/) that contains the output of [the wasm demo project](src/Demo/Blazor.FileReader.Wasm.Demo).
 Currently, its a build based on ```v2.0.0```.

-# Read before using!
-📰 01.10.2020 Microsoft has finally released a built-in file upload component called [InputFile](https://docs.microsoft.com/en-us/aspnet/core/blazor/file-uploads?view=aspnetcore-5.0).
-A 1st-party component strongly diminishes this component's raison d'etre, and I strongly recommend all new development to use the built-in component, and current users to migrate.
-The natural course of action is to stop actively developing this project.
-If you feel that this decision is somehow wrong, feel free to comment in [this issue](https://github.com/Tewr/BlazorFileReader/issues/166) to convince me otherwise.
+# Standard upload component
+📰 01.10.2020 Microsoft has released a built-in file upload component called [InputFile](https://docs.microsoft.com/en-us/aspnet/core/blazor/file-uploads?view=aspnetcore-5.0).
+For the most common and simple scenarios, I'd recommend using the built-in component rather than <code>BlazorFileReader</code>.
+The <code>BlazorFileReader</code> library gives more control over buffer size and memory usage, which may be to your advantage when working with large files.
+Also, not really being a blazor component, but rather a service that binds to an element, it may at times offer more flexibility.

 ## Installation
-⚠️ Breaking changes in version <code>2.0.0.20200</code> : Changes Root Namespace from `Blazor.FileReader` to `Tewr.Blazor.FileReader`.
-Update your using statements and / or type references.

 Use [Nuget](https://www.nuget.org/packages/Tewr.Blazor.FileReader): ```Install-Package Tewr.Blazor.FileReader```